What is it?

 - Thiazide diuretics can cause an additional decrease in blood pressure.

-- Potassium-sparing diuretics, such as triamterene (Dyrenium), eplerenone (Inspra) and spironolactone (Aldactone), can cause accumulation of potassium in the blood.
+- Potassium-sparing diuretics, such as triamterene (Dyrenium), eplerenone (Inspra), and spironolactone (Aldactone), can cause an accumulation of potassium in the blood.
 This can lead to abnormal heart rhythms.

 This is an abbreviated list, but you should not assume that something is not safe to take because it is not on the list.
-You should always talk to your doctor before taking any new medication.
+It would help if you always talked to your doctor before taking any new medication.

-Beta-blockers can lower blood pressure and slow the heart rate.
+Beta-blockers can lower blood pressure and slow heart rate.